nimalanrao/Shaman-Portfolio/README.md

-# Shaman Dysinggir - Professional Portfolio
+# Shaman Dysinggar - Professional Portfolio

 A high-performance, interactive portfolio and resume for Shaman Dysinggir, built with modern web technologies to showcase professional experience, core competencies, and linguistic proficiency.